 When you enable a local currency, this means that your customer can pay for your product using their own currency, we process this for you, and add it to your account balance (Paddle will determine an exchange rate at the time the order is processed).
-There is no extra steps or requirements on your side and by doing this, you’ve made it 100% easier for your customers to understand what they are paying which leads to a higher conversion rate!
+There are no extra steps or requirements on your side and by doing this, you’ve made it 100% easier for your customers to understand what they are paying which leads to a higher conversion rate!

 Enabling local currencies lets your customers pay using their own money without penalty.